Sara-Tucker/python-notes/django/urlconfs.md

     - If no URL pattern matches, or if an exception is raised during any point in this process, Django invokes an appropriate error-handling view

 #### The view
-1. Once a URL pattern matches the requested URL, Django imports and calls the given view function which gets passed the following arguments:
-    - the HttpRequest always as the first argument
+1. Once a URL pattern matches the requested URL, Django imports and calls the given view function and passes the HttpRequest as the first arguement
-    - .....If the matched URL pattern returned no named groups, then the matches from the regular expression are provided as positional arguments
+    - If the matched URL pattern returned no named groups, then the matches from the regular expression are provided as positional arguments
-    - .....The keyword arguments are made up of any named parts matched by the path expression, overridden by any arguments specified in the optional kwargs argument to django.urls.path() or django.urls.re_path()
+    - The keyword arguments are made up of any named parts matched by the path expression, overridden by any arguments specified in the optional kwargs argument to django.urls.path() or django.urls.re_path()
 2. The view returns a HttpResponse object

 <br>